Want to sell Showit templates but don’t where to start?

 - Does my audience struggle with something that a certain type of template can solve?

-- Is there a theme that I want to interconnect thru all of my templates (i.e. days of the week, astrology signs, enneagram numbers, seasons, places, animals, flowers, etc.)?
+- Is there a theme that I want to interconnect through all of my templates (i.e. days of the week, astrology signs, enneagram numbers, seasons, places, animals, flowers, etc.)?

 - Do I want all of my templates to have the same or different amount of pages?